Nebraska, North Carolina

 Nebraska is an unincorporated community in Hyde County, North Carolina, United States.
 Nebraska is located in southeastern Hyde County, near the Cape Hatteras National Seashore.
-The community was established in 1855; while the etymology of its name is not certain, it may have been named for the Kansas-Nebraska Act.
+The community was established in 1855; while the etymology of its name is unknown, it possibly may have been named for the Kansas-Nebraska Act.

 Education

 The local school is Mattamuskeet School of Hyde County Schools.